-You can't afford to wait for a return to pre-pandemic normalcy (if that ever happens), or until the economy to get better and the market demand to return to some probably imaginary time in the past when people were lining up to pay X dollars per square foot for a long-term lease.
+You can't afford to wait for a return to pre-pandemic normalcy (if that ever happens), or until the economy to get better or for market demand to return to some time in the past when people were lining up to pay X dollars per square foot for a long-term lease.

-You need to give people hope and inspiration, you need to provide serious entrepreneurship support right now because we don’t know where America's next big idea is coming from, and you just need to get landlords moving in the direction of doing something with their property instead of letting it sit there deteriorating.
+You need to give people hope and inspiration, you need to provide serious entrepreneurship support right now because we don’t know where your country's next big idea is coming from, and you just need to get landlords moving in the direction of doing something with their property instead of letting it sit there deteriorating.

 Young people want to live downtown where population density is favorable to dating, chance encounters, and night life.
 The fascinating community attachment research is telling you that social life is one of the three most important determinant of people’s loyalty to their community.